drzh/defor/README.md

 1. mpileup format

-    DEFOR can take the mpileup files as input directly
+    DEFOR can take the sorted mpileup files as input directly.
+The mpileup file should be sorted according to the coordinates.

 2. bam or sam files
-    To use bam or sam files as input, you have two options:
+    To use the sorted bam or sam files as input, you have two options:
     1. Convert the bam or sam files to mpileup files using samtools, and then use the mpileup file as input.
 Here is an example:

         ```